-This statement is made by Emmett UK and Emmett UK Produce (together “Emmett”).
-It is a statement made in accordance with section 54 of the Modern Slavery Act 2015 and covers the financial year from June 2018 to May 2019.
+This statement is made by Emmett UK Ltd and Emmett UK Produce Ltd (together “Emmett”).
+It is a statement made in accordance with section 54 of the Modern Slavery Act 2015 and covers the financial year from June 2019 – May 2020.

 Emmett is committed to acting ethically and with integrity in all our business dealings and relationships.

 Our values help us to be consistent in what we do and guide our decision making when the answer is not always clear.
-One of our core values is to “Treat people as we wish to be treated” with this in mind it is imperative that we take the right steps to ensure that modern slavery is not taking place in our workplace or supply chains.
+One of our core values is to “Treat people as we wish to be treated” and it is imperative that we take the right steps to ensure that modern slavery is not occurring in our workplace or supply chains.

-We have a zero tolerance approach to modern slavery occurring within our own business and our supply chains.
-We understand that we have a responsibility to address modern slavery risks and to support this we have robust policies in place to tackle and prevent modern slavery practices.
+We have a zero-tolerance approach to modern slavery occurring within our own business and our supply chains.
+We understand that we have a responsibility to address modern slavery risks and to support this we have robust policies and training in place to tackle and prevent modern slavery practices.

-Emmett is a privately owned farming business that grows vegetables and packages them for the retail sector.
+Emmett is a privately-owned agricultural business that grows vegetables and packages them for the retail sector.

-We have farming operations across the UK, Spain and Italy and our Head Office is situated in Fosdyke, Lincolnshire which is where we pack and dispatch the majority of our products.
+We have farming operations across the UK, Spain and Italy.
+Our Head Office is situated in Fosdyke, Lincolnshire which is where we pack and dispatch the majority of our products.

 We have a diverse workforce and employ many different nationalities.
 In 2015 we set ourselves an aim to directly employ 100% of our staff in small teams by the end of 2018.
 We are making good progress towards our target and over the past 12 months we have reduced our percentage of staff engaged through labour suppliers to less than 10%.
-Whilst we might not reduce this figure to zero by the end of this year, we remain committed to our goal and hope to achieve it during 2019.
+Whilst we might not reduce this figure to zero by our target date, we remain committed to our goal and hope to achieve it during 2019.

-Where we do continue to engage staff via labour suppliers, we only work with a small number of reputable labour suppliers, all of which are licensed by the Gangmasters Licensing Authority (“GLA”).
+Where we do continue to engage staff via labour suppliers, we only work with a small number of reputable labour suppliers, all of which are licensed by the Gangmasters and Labour Abuse Authority (“GLAA”).
 We only use labour suppliers where needed to address fluctuations in the workforce and productivity levels.

-The labour suppliers we work with are required to meet specific labour standards set by the GLA relating to pay and conditions.
-As detailed below, we carry out audits of the labour suppliers on a 6 monthly basis, during which we inspect payslips, timesheets and the initial paperwork completed by the labour supplier for each worker.
+The labour suppliers we work with are required to meet specific labour standards set by the GLAA relating to pay and conditions.
+As detailed below, we carry out audits of the labour suppliers on a 12-monthly basis, during which we inspect payslips, timesheets and the initial paperwork completed by the labour supplier for each worker, including contracts and work details.

 Our employment practices

 Our employment practices are regularly reviewed in the light of relevant employment and health and safety legislation.
 Responsibility flows from the top and our Directors take full responsibility for our anti-slavery initiatives and in executing our Preventing Hidden Labour Exploitation Policy.
-Emmett undertakes due diligence practices which include activities such as internal auditing of information and demographic monitoring of the workforce to identify any high risk areas within our business.
-Where concerns exist, we would investigate and act upon these appropriately and immediately.
+Emmett undertakes due diligence practices which include activities such as internal auditing of information and demographic monitoring of the workforce to identify any high-risk areas within our business.
+Where concerns exist, we would investigate and act upon these appropriately and immediately, and training in Investigative Interview Techniques has been undertaken by relevant staff.

 Our policies on the prevention of modern slavery